Curriculum Vitae

 (A quintych)

-Walnut oil on Belgian linen, 40 x 150 inches (each panel 30 x 40 inches)
+Walnut oil on Belgian linen, 40 x 150 inches (each panel 30 x 40 inches), Sold (permanent collection of University of Virginia)

 In these paintings, the artist conceived vignettes of assembled students that represent the essence of each academic discipline.
 These modern UVA attendees represent the broad diversity of the student body in 2022.
 With these elements, he portrays both the genesis of the idea of the university and the current manifestations of its evolution, simultaneously.